RechadSalma/ikth-counter-v5-webpack-rRouter-redux-sass-2022/README.md

 - `netlify.toml` - Netlify configuration file to redirect static routes (react-router) & basic setup

   - my jpeg file from 232kb to 11kb with 5% quality on production mode

+- Netlify form submission as contact form for live site

   ***